Abla-Beatrice/DOM-Manipulation/README.md

   * HTML/CSS
   * D3.js

-I write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
+I write code that will create a table dynamically based upon a [dataset provided](StarterCode/static/js/data.js).
 It also allow users to filter the table data for specific values.

 ### Dataset